sneakertack/postcss-scrib/README.md

 ## Intermediate JS representation

 Using the `tree` option, you have the choice of writing your shortcuts directly in JS, instead of in this plugin's custom format.
 It is slightly more verbose, but may come in useful in cases where you wish to generate shortcuts programmatically, or modify shortcuts at a later time.
+Converting the example at the top of this readme into a tree gives us:

 ```js
 { b: 'border',